enigmatry/entry-angular-building-blocks/libs/entry-components/configure-theming.md

 ## 2. Native Angular Material Configuration

 In this approach, we carefully set up every little detail within entry components.
 Angular Material offers a predefined color palette for application, covering range of  primary, accent, and warn colors.
 When a project necessitates many illogical Angular Material overrides that we don't want to support with regular theming, this approach is necessary.
-It can also be useful in situations where we need more gradual control over the variations of primary and accent colors, as well as their shadows.
+It can also be useful in situations where we need more granual control over the variations of primary and accent colors, as well as their shadows.

 Bellow is example: